top of page

 5.4.7 Transact business consistent with Oregon State Law.

-6.1 ORGANIZATION MEETING: This meeting will be for the purpose of organizing the Douglas County Democratic Central Committee by electing officers, delegates to the State Central Committee and the Congressional District Committee.
+6.1 ORGANIZATION MEETING: As required under state law, this meeting will be for the purpose of organizing the Douglas County Democratic Central Committee by electing officers, delegates to the State Central Committee and all Congressional District Committees.
 Other committees as are necessary for the operation of the Central Committee shall be appointed by the Chair.
 This meeting shall take place after the general election and not later than 50 days after said election.
 Copies of the current bylaws will be available at the meeting for all precinct persons.
-All elected and appointed Precinct Committee Persons may vote to select State Central Committee and Congressional District Delegates and Alternates. (see 7.2 below)
+All elected and appointed Precinct Committee Persons may vote to select the State State Central Committee and all Congressional District Delegates and Alternates. (see 7.2 below)

-6.3 Corresponding Secretary must notify the local media ten (10) days prior to the meeting date.
+6.3 The Corresponding Secretary must notify the local media ten (10) days prior to the meeting date.

 6.4 After the organizational meeting, the newly elected Corresponding Secretary will send a list of newly elected officers to the Douglas County Clerk and to the Secretary of the State Central Committee within 48 hours of the election of officers.
 The Corresponding Secretary shall send a list of delegates and alternates to the State Central Committee and the Congressional District within 48 hours of the election.